fullon-labs/flon.whitepaper/fullon.whitepaper.md

 There are however several limiting factors like network bandwidth, disk I/O speed and CPU core number that would collectively affect the TPS outcome of this 2D sharding technique.
 The plan is to optimize around these factors so as to achieve a continuous growth of scalability as the value of M & N increases.
 It is very much technically elegant to implement.

 Furthermore, unlike many other blockchain sharding protocols that apply sharding from network, execution and state levels, **FullOn** believes in the simplicity design philosophy by applying sharding only at execution and state level to reduce the complexity of cross-shard communications.
 More details about 2D sharding will be provided in the section of How **FullOn** Works.

+### 2. Dual-chain innovation

+Instead of providing a single chain to handle consenus, execution, settlement and data availability etc core tasks, `FullOn` protocol chooses to segregate the duties by providing two chains: Transaction Execution Chain for consensus, execution and settlement and Data Availability Chain for data availability.
+On through this design can scalability and decentralization be achieved meanwhile not sacrificing security at all!

 # 04. Design Principles